Welcome to API Gateway Plugin Hub

 Error Page

-The error-page plugin allows customizing the error page served when APISIX encounters an exception.
+The error-page plugin customizes the error page displayed when APISIX encounters exceptions, enhancing user experience and business branding.

 Public API